 Formulating policies and procedures is a critical step in building the infrastructure for your business.
 These policies and procedures may be found in an employment manual or a compliance program.
 Every business and especially those doing business overseas should address the risks of corruption and should craft an anti-corruption compliance program.
 This article provides an overview of anti-corruption compliance programs.

 Layers of complexity for companies doing business abroad or with foreign persons

 If a business is doing business abroad, there are several additional layers of complexity grafted onto any transaction.
 If your business is exporting products, then you need to be concerned about export controls.

 Related article: What Every Small Business Needs to Know about U.S. Export Controls

-You need to assure that your business is not doing business with any Specifically Designated Nations (SDNs).
+You need to assure that your business is not doing business with any Specifically Designated Nationals (SDNs).